 The objective of log-linear analysis is to find the model that gives the most parsimonious description of the data.
 For each of the different models, the expected cell frequencies are compared to the observed frequencies.
-A Chisquare test can then be used to determine whether the difference between expected and observed cell frequencies is acceptable.
+A Chi-square test can then be used to determine whether the difference between expected and observed cell frequencies is acceptable.
 The least economical model, the one that contains the maximal number of effects, is the saturated model; it will by definition yield a 'perfect' fit between the expected and observed frequencies.
-The associated $\chi^2$ is zero.
-In this study, the procedure called backward deletion was employed.
-This begins with the saturated model and then effects are successively left out of the model and it is checked to see whether the value of $\chi^2$ of the more parsimonious model passes the critical level.
+The associated χ^2 [MM: Something is missing here.] is zero.
+In this study, the procedure called backward deletion or elimination was employed (Christensen, 1997).
+This begins with the saturated model and then effects are successively left out of the model and it is checked whether the value of χ^2 [MM: Something is missing here.] of the more parsimonious model passes the critical level.
 When this happens, the effect that was left out last is deemed essential to the model and should be included.